CNS Vital Signs Academic Research Users

 What is the CNS Vital Signs "End of Testing" Test Administrator Password?

 By default, an administrator password is required to view the test report.
-The password is "cnsvs" lowercase.
+It is typically the user name and password you registered with.

 Is the report generated automatically or must I send away for the results?